Industry & Advocacy News

 Shifa Saltagi Safadi received the Young People’s Literature prize for Kareem Between (G.P.
 Putnam’s Sons Books for Young Readers), a coming-of-age novel about a Syrian American boy navigating identity and belonging.

-The Translated Literature award went to Yáng Shuāng-zǐ’s Taiwan Travelogue (Graywolf Press), translated from Mandarin Chinese by Lin King, a lyrical novel chronicling the journey of a Japanese novelist to Taiwan in 1938 and her complex relationship with her young female interpreter.
+The Translated Literature award went to Yáng Shuāng-zǐ, author of Taiwan Travelogue (Graywolf Press), and Lin King, who translated it from Mandarin Chinese.
+This lyrical novel chronicles the journey of a Japanese novelist to Taiwan in 1938 and her complex relationship with her young female interpreter.

 The evening was further distinguished by the presentation of lifetime achievement honors to Barbara Kingsolver, celebrated author of The Poisonwood Bible and Pulitzer Prize-winning Demon Copperhead.
 In her acceptance speech, Kingsolver championed literature’s role as a disruptive force that confronts social inequality and injustice, asserting that writers “are at our best when we’re disruptors… We get to crack people open.”